dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 DOTS enables a target that is under a Distributed Denial-of-Service (DDoS) attack to signal another entity for help in mitigating the DDoS attack.
-The basic high-level DOTS architecture is illustrated in Figure X1
+The basic high-level DOTS architecture is illustrated in {{fig-basic-arch}}:

 ~~~~~
     +-----------+            +-------------+